Judiciary of Poland: Lack of popular support and trust

 The trust in the judicial system among the general population is low.
-A large slump in the trust in the court system happened in 1998–2007, as people did not see the court system as an impartial arbiter of the cases.
-Krystyna Daniel connected this slump to the general distrust of statutes and government organs, lengthy proceedings and media criticism (mostly about controversial court cases or irregularities in the judiciary).
+A large slump in the trust in the court system happened in 1998–2007, as people did not see the court system as impartial.
+Krystyna Daniel connected this slump to the general distrust of statutes and government organs, lengthy proceedings and media criticism (mostly around controversial court cases or irregularities in the judiciary).
 A particular plunge in support for the courts occurred in 2012, when numerous irregularities were found in the functioning of the courts in Gdańsk as they were investigating the insolvency of Amber Gold, a pyramid scheme company.
 (Note: The court case about the company itself, despite being filed in 2012, the year when the company went bust, was only resolved in May 2022.
 The district court issued its verdict in 2019; the appeal court was dealing with the case that had 886 volumes and more than 15,000 addenda.)

-Only 30% approve of the current state of the judiciary, compared with 44% of negative voices, according to a September 2024 poll made by CBOS.
-The support for the courts has been oscillating around 30% since 2009, with relatively little variation across party preferences.
+Only 25% approve of the current state of the judiciary, compared with 48% of negative voices, according to a September 2025 poll made by CBOS.
+The support for the courts has been oscillating around 30% since 2009, with little variation across party preferences.
 As for the Constitutional Tribunal, disapproval spiked following the 2015 crisis and further went up following its ruling restricting abortion, but criticism is concentrated among voters who are left-leaning, less religious and opposing the Law and Justice (PiS) party.
 The diminution of trust in the Tribunal, along with worsening efficiency, is widely considered to be the reason behind lower numbers of constitutional law verdicts since 2015 and requests for legal guidance from the courts.

 In December 2021, CBOS found that 46% of people preferred to resolve cases informally by non-judicial means, which number steadily increased since 2014 and approached values experienced in the communist Polish People's Republic; only 38% declared that the judiciary was better equipped to do that.
-The 2024 European Union Rule of Law report notes that only 28% of the general population and 22% of companies have a good opinion of the independence of the court system, and generally cite political interference as the main reason for not trusting the judiciary.
+The 2025 European Union Rule of Law report notes that only 26% of the general population and 24% of companies have a good opinion of the independence of the court system.
 Changes to the courts pushed by Law and Justice did not seem to improve the perception of them and were not popular among the general electorate.
 According to a Rzeczpospolita poll in May 2022, only 14.2% of people approved the reform, compared to 53.6% of those who opposed it.
 Another poll, in December 2021, found that over 69% of people thought that the reform did not increase confidence in the courts.